-Should a grown-up gamer, with limited time, even consider playing a MMORPG??
+Should an adult gamer, with limited time, even consider playing an MMORPG??

 MMORPG’s carry a stigma, not just in gaming circles but in the “real” world too.

-First of all, I’d like to apologise to 30-year-old+ old overweight men with grizzly beards and ponytails, gaming out of their mother’s basement.
+First of all, I’d like to apologise to 30-plus-year-old old overweight men with grizzly beards and ponytails, gaming out of their mother’s basement.
 You are awesome – game on!

 Okay, I’m glad that’s over.
 Back to the subject at hand; MMORPG’s.